shmalebx9/illegal-vim/README.md

 ## Usage

-Initiate with `svim` script rather than gvim directly.
-The svim script will open gvim in server mode if no files are given.
-If files are supplied then they will be opened in the running instance of gvim.
-If gvim is not running and files are supplied then they will be opened with gvim in server mode.
+Initiate with `svim` script rather than nvim directly.
+The svim script will open nvim in server mode if no files are given.
+If files are supplied then they will be opened in the running instance of nvim.
+If nvim is not running and files are supplied then they will be opened with nvim in server mode.
 This is similar to the behaviour of sublime text.

 ### Tab Navigation

 <kbd>PageUp</kbd>	Go to next

-<kbd>PageDown</kbd>	Go to last
+<kbd>PageDown</kbd>	Go to previous

-<kbd>Ctrl+w</kbd>	Close current
+<kbd>Ctrl+w</kbd>	Close current buffer

 ### "normal" keybinds